custom-components/sensor.owlintuition/README.md

 rm -rf temp_dir
 ```
 3. Follow the documentation for using the integration - documentation in Home Assistant format available at [sensor.owlintuition.markdown](./sensor.owlintuition.markdown).
 (Note you may have to restart the HA server to get this to work)

+## Troubleshooting

+Some discussion and troubleshooting about this integration took place in the [Home Assistant forum](https://community.home-assistant.io/t/owl-intuition-pv-home-assistant/).

+In particular, if HA seems to not receive any data, a first step is to validate that OWL is effectively sending out UDP updates to the configured port, and that the data can be received from the HA end.
+The [snippet here](test/testowl.py) may help to check that (edit it to suit your needs).

 ## Changelog:
 * 1.4 - 05/05/2019: added resources.json and updated code layout following 'the great migration'